-Google is the most widely used platform in the digital advertising industry and it helps millions of advertisers and publishers to trade media programmatically.
-Close to 50% of the publishers in the programmatic landscape manage and deliver ads via Google Ad Manager and almost everyone uses Google Ad Exchange (AdX) to sell ad impressions.
+Google is the most widely used platform in the digital advertising industry, and it helps millions of advertisers and publishers to trade media programmatically.
+Almost half of the publishers in the programmatic landscape manage and deliver ads via Google Ad Manager, and almost everyone uses Google Ad Exchange (AdX) to sell ad impressions.
 The Ad Exchanges industry is large, with a global market size of over 143,000 companies.
 Within this industry, Google Ad Exchange is a dominant player, enjoying the lion’s share of 67.7%.

 “Everything you add is going to come at the expense of something else.
 Understanding what those things are will help you understand how well that partner is doing.”

 Although Google Ad Manager is the preferred ad server for many publishers, some have opted to use self-managed ad servers or alternative options like AppNexus and Flywheel, etc.

 Since Google Ad Exchange has a prerequisite of having the Ad Manager as an ad server, you may have to migrate your existing ad server (that means orders, line items, and so on) to GAM.
 The good thing is there is no shortage of Google Ad Exchange resellers these days.

 But, for such cases, you need to check how well the AdX reseller can help you to achieve the objective.
 Because not every reseller will have the ability and expertise to help you migrate the server and set up the ad campaigns efficiently.